LBEM-CH/focustools/README.md

 `pip install focustools`

-If not using `sudo` (like above), it will be installed locally in the user `HOME`.
-In this case, make sure you have the following location in your `PATH` environment variable in order to be able to call the scripts directly:
+If not using `sudo` (like above), it will be installed locally in the user `$HOME`.
+In this case, make sure you have the following location in your `$PATH` environment variable in order to be able to call the scripts directly:
 `~/.local/bin/`

 ## Contents